Our CBD clinic will be relocated to our Box Hill clinic from 28 May 2026. Learn more.

 Dr Kate Robertson

-Dr. Kate Robertson (she/her) is a General Practitioner and Medical Educator.
+Dr Kate Robertson (she/her) is a General Practitioner and Medical Educator.
 She is a Fellow of the Royal Australian College of General Practitioners and has a Diploma in Child Health and a Diploma in Obstetrics and Gynaecology.
 Kate has worked in various rural and metropolitan healthcare settings.
 She uses this experience to help tailor learning to participant's needs, with the overall aim of helping people to receive equitable sexual and reproductive healthcare throughout Australia.

 Dr Fiona Shepherd

-Dr Fiona Shepherd (she/her) is a General practitioner and Medical Educator.
+Dr Fiona Shepherd (she/her) is a General Practitioner and Medical Educator.
 She is a Fellow of the Royal Australian College of General Practitioners and is currently pursuing further studies in Clinical Supervision.
 She has worked in sexual and reproductive healthcare settings in both Melbourne and Adelaide.
 She is passionate about breaking down stigma and ensuring that sexual and reproductive health care is patient-focused.
 She enjoys the opportunity and privilege of clinical teaching to help build clinicians’ knowledge, skills and confidence.

 Dr Sara Whitburn